 National Institute for Early Education Research, April 2013

-In November 2013, Senator Tom Harkin (D-IA), Representative George Miller (D-CA), and Representative Richard Hanna (R-NY) introduced the Strong Start for America’s Children Act.
-ECEC endorsed this legislation, which did not move to passage by the 114th Congress.
-ECEC will continue to work to raise awareness and shape the important details for a successful program on the road ahead in the 115th Congress.
+In November, Senator Tom Harkin (D-IA), Representative George Miller (D-CA), and Representative Richard Hanna (R-NY) introduced the Strong Start for America’s Children Act.
+ECEC endorsed this legislation and will continue to work to raise awareness and shape the important details for a successful program on the road ahead.
+Find out more and take action!